napari/napari/docs/quick_start.md

 ### Image display adjustment

-The layer control panel at the upper left of napari viewer allows you adjust contrast, colormap etc. These settings affect the visualization, but do not affect the underlying data.
+The layer controls panel at the upper left of the viewer allows you to adjust contrast, colormap, and other layer properties.
+These settings affect the visualization, but do not affect the underlying data.

-To change the image display through [API](https://napari.org/api/stable/napari.layers.Image.html), in IPython console, type
+To change the image display through the [API](https://napari.org/api/stable/napari.layers.Image.html), in IPython console, type

 ```python
 viewer.layers['cell'].colormap = "yellow"